 Filling your time

 It's about what you do with your time.

 My stepfather, Bob, learned this the hard way.
 I shared his story in my article, Retirement Planning is About More than Just Money.
-I'll repeat it here because it's an important part of reason #2.
+I'll repeat it here because it's important.

 He started painting.
 I mean he really jumped in with both feet.
 It took up so much time and he enjoyed it so much, they built a studio for him as an addition to the house.
 He spent the rest of his days doing something that he didn't know he loved until he tried it.
 Over time, his depression eased, they continued to travel, and his life was full.
 Had he thought about that before he retired, his early retirement years might have been very different.